 Sound the alarm, January has finally finished!!

 This means two things, 1) Dry January is well and truly over *raises one of those glasses which effortlessly holds an entire bottle of wine* and 2) the countdown is now on for half term.
 Is it a coincidence that these two events coincide?
-We think not… the earlier certainly helps with the latter however we should warn you that this is only a temporary fix, which is why we’ve dedicated this week’s blog to surviving half term.
+We think not… the former certainly helps with the latter, however we should warn you that this is only a temporary fix, which is why we’ve dedicated this month’s blog to surviving half term.

 Good Grub and Plenty of Pubs!!